Black background with white uppercase text that says 'YVONNE' in a thin serif font.

 Close-up of a black background with white stylized text reading '\Y/'.

-Yvonne is an art writer, curator, and the Singapore Desk Editor for ArtAsiaPacific.
-She regularly contributes to leading art publications, with writing appearing in Frieze, The Art Newspaper, Art SG, The Culture Story, Asia Art Archive’s IDEAS Journal, Art & Market, among others.
-She also writes commissioned essays for catalogues and artist books, and moderates artist conversations.
+Yvonne Wang is an art writer and the Singapore Desk Editor for ArtAsiaPacific.
+She contributes regularly to leading international publications, with writing appearing in Frieze, The Art Newspaper, Art SG, The Culture Story, Asia Art Archive’s IDEAS Journal, Art & Market, among others.
+In addition to commissioned essays for exhibition catalogues and artist books, she moderates public conversations with artists and curators.

-Most recently, Yvonne curated Seeing Through Matter (2025), a group show, at Sullivan+Strumpf Singapore, developing the show’s conceptual framework through in-depth dialogue with the artists.
+In 2025, she curated Seeing Through Matter at Sullivan+Strumpf Singapore, developing the exhibition’s conceptual framework through sustained dialogue with the participating artists.

-Yvonne holds an MA in Asian Art Histories from Goldsmiths, University of London, and an MSc in Politics and Communication from the London School of Economics.
-She earned her BA from Boston University, where she double-majored in Political Science & Philosophy and East Asian Studies.
-Her interdisciplinary academic background informs her critical, nuanced approach to writing about contemporary art.
+She holds an MA in Asian Art Histories from Goldsmiths, University of London, and an MSc in Politics and Communication from the London School of Economics.
+This interdisciplinary training informs a practice attentive to systems, power, and the material conditions shaping contemporary art.

 Services